platformio/platformio-docs/en/latest/_sources/core/userguide/pkg/cmd_exec.rst.txt

 .. option::
     -p, --package

-Run a command from the specified package.
-If a package has not been installed yet, PlatformIO will install it from the `PlatformIO Registry <https://registry.platformio.org>`__.
+Run a command from the specified package using :ref:`cmd_pkg_install_specifications`.
+If a package has not been installed yet,
+PlatformIO will install it from the `PlatformIO Registry <https://registry.platformio.org>`__.

 If a package is not provided, run an arbitrary command from the first matched installed package.